vighito/vighitomod-balatro/README.md

 all of the code of the mod + most of the images - vighito

-various ideas + image of tosti + play tester - gabrykingo08
+various ideas + image of tosti + play tester - gabamadio

 image of elyas - tuamadre